jerry81/codeingame/G05-cultist-wars/bronze/strategy.md

 - leader may get stuck a lot
 - code to check

+- leader stuck improvement - move pawns if they are adjacent to leader and leader is stuck
+- use the obstacle method when trying to shoot
 ## TODO

 - review A* pathfinding - add this later